Lust is Not Love

 Gopis love, devotion, knowledge, dharm and happiness is focused on pleasing Shri Radha-Krishna.

-“Material love (kaam) provides physical gratification, while divine love provides happiness to Shri Krishna.
+“Material love ( kaam ) provides physical gratification, while divine love provides happiness to Shri Krishna.
 A devotee loves Shri Krishna and abandons all the shackles of society, clan, injunctions of Vedas, physical comfort, decorum, patience, and self–happiness.

-Hence, there is a vast difference between kaam and prem.
+Hence, there is a vast difference between kaam and prem .
 Kaam is utter darkness, and prem is purest light.”

-- Jagadguruttam Shri Kripalu Maharaj
+As Jagadguruttam Shri Kripalu Ji Maharaj said:

 LEARN MORE